wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/liquid-template-language/includes/5-exercise.md

    > [!div class="mx-imgBorder"]
    > [![List of accounts appears in Portal Studio](../media/liquid-exercise.png)](../media/liquid-exercise.png#lightbox)

-1. Click Browse website button.
+1. Click the Browse website button.
 The displayed web page should only contain the text "We have 0 accounts."

     > [!NOTE]
     > This is expected as at runtime the portal will deny access to entity records unless there is an entity permission record that allows access to the data.